Aditya1618/Top-View-Data-Science/README.md

 # Top-View-Data-Science
 DATA SCIENCE
-All the excise file with python 3 code are listed .
+All the exercise file with python 3 code are listed .